-Stroma Lighthouse was established by David A & Charles Stevenson in 1896.
+Stroma Lighthouse was established in 1896 and engineered by David A and Charles Stevenson.

-Off the Northern-most point of Stroma, is the Swilkie, the most dangerous whirlpool in the Pentland Firth, occasioned by the meeting of four or five contrary tides.
+Located off the northernmost point of Stroma, is the Swilkie.
+It is the most dangerous whirlpool in the Pentland Firth which is caused by the meeting of four or five contrary tides.
 According to Icelandic legend, the Swilkie is the place where the salt which maintains the saltiness of the oceans is ground in a giant quern, stolen from King Frodi by a sea-king named Mysing.
 When Mysing’s longship sank off Stroma under the weight of it, he still continued to grind away with it 15 fathoms down and to this day the sea can still be heard roaring through it.

 In 1896, Stroma was established as a major light.
 It was a Trotter-Lindberg light which used petroleum spirit or lythene, contained in cisterns placed outside the lantern, which had to be recharged at least once a fortnight and it was regularly observed and visited by a local crofter or fisherman appointed for the purpose.
 Stroma was soon found to be an unsuitable location for a minor light and a paraffin lamp was substituted for the former lythene lamp – enabling the small tower which carried the lantern also to serve as an oil store instead of requiring a separate building.

 On 22 February 1941, the lighthouse buildings were machine-gunned by an enemy plane.
 No-one was injured, and what little damage that had been done was repaired by the lightkeepers.